vic1707/xprs/README.md

 }
 ```

-Note: `Context` is just a wrapper around a `Hashmap` so you cannot have a function and a constant with the same name (the last one will override the first one).
+Note: [`Context`] is just a wrapper around a `HashMap` so you cannot have a function and a constant with the same name (the last one will override the first one).

-You can also use the `Context` to restrict the allowed variables in the calculus:
+You can also use the [`Context`] to restrict the allowed variables in the calculus:

 ```rust
 use xprs::{Context, Parser};